Let's Talk About ADHD

 Hannah Edwards Secrets of RiverwayHannah Edwards Neurodiversity Discussion Guide

-The Hannah Edwards Secrets of Riverway Neurodiversity Discussion Guide was developed to help educators navigate accessible and age-appropriate conversations on neurodiversity with middle and high schoolers, using Hannah’s personal lens as a girl with undiagnosed ADHD.
+The Hannah Edwards Secrets of Riverway Neurodiversity Discussion Guide was developed to help educators navigate accessible and age-appropriate conversations on neurodiversity with middle and high schoolers.
+It uses the perspective of Hannah—a girl with undiagnosed ADHD—as a lens through which students can view this common developmental disorder.

 The guide was created for Fabled Films Press by Dawn Jacobs Martin, PhD, an Associate Clinical Professor and Director of Special Education Teacher Preparation at the University of Maryland, College Park.